dbaba/gp2y0e03-address-programmer/README.md

 Now ready for performing E-Fuse programmer.
 Push the blue button to continue.

+# How to check if the address is updated

+Open your terminal app and connect the board.

+Keep 'Reset' button down.
+Push Button1 then release 'Reset' button.
+Finally, release Button1.

+And you will see the distance in cm on your terminal console.

 # Output Example

 You can see the following output by connecting with a terminal app with baud rate 115200.